Adoption Program

 TIP horses will generally exceed the minimum training requirements set above.
 I especially like groundwork, desensitization and obstacle training.
 While each TIP horse in my care will be available as soon as it meets the minimum training requirements, training is an on-going process and the horses will continue to advance in their training while they are here.

-In the vast majority of cases the horse will not be started to saddle.
+These horses are not trained to ride.
 If you are not experienced with starting horses I highly recommend you have a trainer put a minimum of 30 days and preferably 90 days of saddle training on your new horse.
 Again this depends on the horse and your own confidence level and riding ability.

 Private Training